 Pettiecord Inc. won the public bid for the city of Burlington, IA for the Dresser Rand Demolition and Cleanup.
-The project consisted in removal and recycling of over 12,000 cubic yards of concrete, removal and disposal of 1,600 tons of lead contaminated soil, asbestos removal, and site backfill/grading and restoration.
+The project consisted in removal and recycling of over 12,000 cubic yards of concrete, removal and disposal of 1,600 tons of lead contaminated soil and site backfill/grading and restoration.
 Project Totals: $600,000

 Two Former Gas Station Excavations at the same time.

 In the summer of 2015, J. Pettiecord Inc. was contracted by two separate environmental engineers to handle cleaning up two gas station sites on the same street corner in Denison, IA.
 We utilized two crews and a fleet of dump trucks to handle both projects at the same time.
 Both projects involved excavating over 4,000 cubic yards of petroleum contaminated soil, backfilling and compacting, subgrade preparation, and paving done by a subcontractor.
 Project Totals: $290,000